mokdevel/DarcMods/DarcSpawner/README.md

 # DarcSpawner
-Spawns vehicles (could work with containers too) randomly on map with some loot.
+Spawns vehicles or other containers randomly on map with some loot.
 Once everything is spawned, the mod will stop running.

 The position for a spawn is searched from locations listed.
-If the location is in water, the spawn is interrupted and the vehicle is skipped.
-This is by design.

 ## Installation
 Just activate the mod (and dependencies) and you're good to go.